 If both teams were to connect, two things can happen:

-- Marketing campaigns would be better realized, as the marketing team would have greater insight into what customers wanted after using the zero-party data acquired by the sales team.
+- Marketing campaigns would be better realized, as the marketing team would have greater insight into what customers wanted after using the sales prospects acquired by the sales team.

 - The sales team would have more sales-ready leads as, using the data provided, the marketing team will have generated better leads with digital marketing methods tailored to their consumers.